jefflee702/ML-Predictions-of-Spotify-Track-Popularity/README.md

  * Worked on the Neural Network, including training and trying different models.
  * Communicate with professor through Office Hours and Piazza.

- Cenny: Neural Network Team Member:
+ Cenny: Neural Network Team Member
  * Made initial neural net model and experimented with hyperparameters
  * Annotated Jupyter notebook and arranged into logical flow
  * Contributed to Abstract and First Milestone write-up and wrote Discussion section of final write-up